Applications for 2027 open September 1!

 Northwestern University, B.S., Performance Studies

 Tom is the head of the arts division at Middlesex School, a boarding school in Concord, Massachusetts, where he teaches theater.
 A graduate of Northwestern University and the American Conservatory Theater, Tom enjoys working with high school students and using theater as a lens to examine the bigger world.
 When not creating imaginative worlds, Tom enjoys traveling in the actual world.
-He has led and directed trips with high school students in Oxford, London, Paris, Florence, and Vermont, and has previously directed Oxford Academia.
+He has led and directed programs with high school students in Oxford, London, Beijing, Paris, Florence, Berlin, Prague, and Vermont.
+Tom has headed academic programs in Oxford for Putney Student Travel for over twenty-five years and has served as the director of Oxford Academia since its founding.

 Vittoria Baglieri